- Tech Insight

 |Windows XP||No||Creates primary partition with Alignment 1 condition (unaligned)|

 |Windows Vista-Pre Service Pack 1||No||Large sector aware but creates partitions incorrectly (unaligned)|

 |Windows Vista-Service Pack 1 or later||Yes||Creates partitions with Alignment 0 condition (aligned)|

 |Windows 7||Yes||Creates partitions with Alignment 0 condition (aligned)|

-In addition to the potential for unaligned partitions created with older versions of the Windows OS, there are also a number of software utilities that are widely used by system builders, OEMS, value-added resellers and IT managers that can also result in unaligned partitions.
+In addition to the potential for unaligned partitions created with older versions of the Windows OS, there are also a number of software utilities that are widely used by system builders, OEMS, value-added resellers, and IT managers that can result in unaligned partitions.
 In fact, it is more common for partitions to be created with these types of utilities rather than with the Windows OS itself.
 Thus the risk of creating unaligned partitions, and therefore an environment that can result in degraded hard drive performance for drives using 4K sectors, is significant.
 To complicate the matter, hard drives shipped in systems today typically consist of multiple hard drive partitions.
 This means that each partition on the hard drive must be created with 4K-aware partitioning software to make sure proper alignment and performance is ensured.
-Figure 10 shows the potential results of creating multi hard drive partitions with software that is not 4K aware.
+Figure 10 shows the potential results of creating multiple hard drive partitions with software that is not 4K aware.

 Figure 10.
 Multiple Partitions and Alignment Conditions

 There are three potential methods to avoid and/or manage an unaligned condition that has the potential to impact hard drive performance.

 - Use a new version of the Windows OS or work with your partitioning utility provider to get a 4K-aware version of the software.